 It is for this same reason, however, that I am troubled by Couturiers recent decrease in playing time.
 With a young team that still has several key players on ELCs, it is always reasonable to consider the future of the team.
 After next season, some people need contract extensions.
 Their names are Claude Giroux, Brayden Schenn, and Couturier.
-This is gonna cost a little bit of money.
+This is going to cost a little bit of money.
 The recent downward trends in playing time for Couturier are troubling when considering the future.
 Are the Flyers going to spend a lot of money on someone who has a lot of interest around the league, and also isn't playing a lot?
 The recent trends in playing time are leading fans to think that the 20 year old stud who was untouchable last summer might now be someone who could be moved in a trade.
-Trading a guy like Scooter would be a mistake that the Flyers would regret for probably decades to come, and I'd prefer not to see it happen.
+Trading a guy like Couturier would be a mistake that the Flyers would regret for probably decades to come, and I'd prefer not to see it happen.

-I've been listening to WIP, 97.5, CSN, and various other media cesspools of poor hockey knowledge all season long.
+I've been listening to WIP, 97.5, CSN, and various other media outlets of poor hockey knowledge all season long.
 And I've heard a lot of things like 'Couturier needs to start scoring goals' or 'Something something something Sophomore slump something something' or 'We need to traid are goal1e for sum1 that nose how to move side2side faster then a tortise1!1!'.
 As mentioned earlier, advanced stats show that while playing alongside lesser linemates and against tougher competition, Couturier is arguably playing better than he did last year.
 Here are the facts...

 -The Flyers have managed a positive shot differential with Couturier on the ice